cosmos-sajal/django_boilerplate/README.md

 #### `POST /api/v1/user/login`
 This API will return access and refresh token after authenticating the user.
 Works both with emai-password and mobile_number-otp pairs.
+This API has default Django Throttling class (UserThrottle), and is set to 3/min

 #### `POST /api/v1/user/generate/otp`
 This API will generate OTP and sets it in redis, you can extend the API to send the OTP on the SMS sender of your choice.